 Crucial DDR4-2133 32GB Dual-Channel Memory Kit Review

 One of the advancements brought forth by DDR4 is support for higher density memory modules of up to 128GB.
-While those extra-large modules aren't available yet, there has been a trickle down effect whereby smaller 16GB modules are now widely available, relatively inexpensive, and compatible on consumer-oriented motherboards.
-That last part is important, because while there are 16GB DDR3 modules as well, they are all Registered ECC variants intended for servers or workstations and they have historically cost an arm and a leg.
+While those extra-large modules aren’t available yet, there has been a trickle down effect whereby smaller 16GB modules are now widely available, relatively inexpensive, and compatible on consumer-oriented motherboards.
+That last part is important, because while there have been 16GB DDR3 modules as well, the absolute size limit for that technology, they are all Registered ECC variants intended for servers or workstations.

-With this in mind, we decided to take a look at Crucial's new CT2K16G4DFD8213 model, which is a dual-channel 32GB memory kit that features two 16GB modules clocked at DDR4-2133 with 15-15-15-36 timings at a low 1.20V.
-Despite these sleepy JEDEC-following specs, this kit retails for about $200 USD / $275 CAD, which is actually higher than quite a few factory overclocked 32GB memory kits that are currently available.
-While Crucial's renowned lifetime warranty is obviously a selling point, since it is a policy that they pioneered, it has also become a norm among all popular RAM manufacturers.
+With this in mind, we decided to test out Crucial’s new CT2K16G4DFD8213 model, which is a dual-channel 32GB memory kit that features two 16GB modules clocked at DDR4-2133 with 15-15-15-36 timings at a low 1.20V.
+Despite these sleepy JEDEC-following specs, this model retails for about $200 USD / $275 CAD, which is actually higher than quite a few factory overclocked 32GB memory kits that are currently available.
+While Crucial’s renowned lifetime warranty is obviously a selling point, since it is a feature that they pioneered, it has also become a norm among all popular RAM manufacturers.

 So in this review we are going to see how this kit performs and also how well it overclocks, since a solid result in that department could easily make its slight price premium worthwhile for those interested in maximizing performance.

 Sorry, we couldn't find any posts.
 Please try a different search.